brandonmcclure/foodtrucks/docs/journal.md

 I could not figure out how to create a single repository with multiple registries, which is why there are separate cloud resources for each image.
 I also could not figure out IAM enough to be able to finish anything, so this is public access.

 There are no special secrets in these images, and having them be public also helps others pull/test out this project.

 # Done

+## Immediate thoughts

+I enjoyed this challenge.
+Not having lint tools tripped me up when writing the prometheus config/alert rules.
+I want to test this out on another computer, because if I did this right then the only dependency to run this is docker.

+I was hoping to get some github actions built out and demonstrate how I would use them to build a gated CI to give me feedback that my changes will not break anything.
+I am hopeful that the Makefile is expressive enough to document how that CI process should look.